umarhassan-mitodl/cms.611j-fall-2014/content/pages/instructor-insights/_index.md

 ### Requirements Satisfied

 - HASS-A ![](/images/educator/icon-question-hass-a.png)
-- This course can be applied toward a Bachelor of Science in [Comparative Media Studies](http://cmsw.mit.edu/), but is not required.
+- This course can be applied toward a Bachelor of Science in {{% resource_link "6cd7f05b-be6a-451b-9281-0eb8dc45b3e1" "Comparative Media Studies" %}}, but is not required.

 ### Offered